-PhD Student at the Warwick Electrochemistry and Interfaces Group of the Chemistry Department, under the supervision of Prof. Patrick R. Unwin alongside Prof. Julie V. Macpherson.
-Research in conjunction with industrial partners Pfizer and AstraZeneca.
+PhD Student at the Warwick Electrochemistry and Interfaces Group of the Chemistry Department, under the supervision of Prof. Patrick R. Unwin, in collaboration with industrial partners Pfizer and AstraZeneca.
 This research involves investigating the release profile of the electrochemically active drug acetaminophen to determine the breakdown of a reverse enteric polymer coating - the Kollicoat® Smartseal 30 D. The properties of this polymer makes it an effective taste masker of drugs and acts as a moisture barrier.
 This is particularly useful for pharmaceutical products which have a high drug loading content as well as for paediatric and geriatric patients.

 - Optical Microscopy

 Atomic Force Microscopy (AFM)